SWENGG4Y2024/SWENGG4Y2024Team02/Design.md

 ## Introduction
-This document provides a comprehensive design for a software system Airbnb.
+This document provides a comprehensive design for a software system CozyCove.
 The purpose of this document is to outline the design principles, and components of the system to guide the development process.

 ## System Overview
 The system is a web-based platform that allows users to list, discover, and book accommodations.
 It includes features for property owners to manage listings, for travelers to search and book properties, and for both parties to manage reservations and payments.